GatechVIP/gatech-swapr-server-node/README.md

 `npm install -d`

 ## Running the test suite
-The tokens used in test-data.json were generated using "This is the test secret" as the secret in the signature.
+The tokens used in test-data.json were generated using "secret" as the secret in the signature.

 `npm test`

 Note: Please go to company_practice_server/models/user.js to see an example of password hashing.

-The username/password combos for the test students are as follows:
+The username/password combos are in test/test-data.json

-user_1, password1
-user_2, password2
-user_3, password3
-user_4, password4

 Hashes/salts are generated from https://www.bcrypt-generator.com.
 The bcrypt implementation uses only 10^8 iterations of the key derivation function (i.e., a "cost" of 08, as indicated by the $08 near the beginning of each salted hash).
 10^12 is apparently best practice these days.